 image courtesy of venue

-Claremont Resort & Spa 41 Tunnel Rd., at Ashby Ave./Domingo Ave.
-6 stories; 279 room.
-2 heated pools; hot tub; 4 saunas; 2 steam rooms; full-service spa; fitness room; 10 tennis courts (fee; 6 with night lights).
-2 restaurants; room service.
-Resort fee.
+Claremont Club & Spa, a Fairmont Hotel 41 Tunnel Rd., at Ashby Ave./Domingo Ave.
+9 stories; 276 rooms.
+3 heated pools; hot tub; 4 saunas; 2 steam rooms; full-service spa; fitness room; ?10 tennis courts (fee; 6 with night lights).
+4 restaurants; room service.
+Resort fee $28/night.
+Pets ok.
 Parking fee.
 Built originally by a Kansas farmer who struck it rich and wanted to fulfill his wife’s dream of living in a home resembling an English castle, the first incarnation of this hotel burned to the ground in 1901.
 The current Victorian hotel, built in 1915, once charmed architect Frank Lloyd Wright into describing it as “. . . one of the few hotels in the world with warmth, character and charm.”
-The hotel now provides all the amenities of a resort, but in an urban setting.
-Some rooms boast Jacuzzi tubs for two and views of San Francisco, others have charm from the past—a deep closet here, a vintage tub there.
-The hotel’s two pools and hot tub are surrounded by several long rows of chaise lounges--looking like something out of sunny Southern California or Hawaii, but certainly not Berkeley.
-The spa features a hot tub with a view of San Francisco and the Golden Gate Bridge, 2 silent flotation tanks, a therapeutic “deluge” shower, and 32 treatment rooms.
-Additionally, a kids’ activity center permits dropping them off for a few hours of fun and games.
+The hotel was rebranded to Fairmont in 2015 and has been redecorated in a tasteful contemporary style accented with contemporary art.